loda-lang/loda-programs/programs/oeis/list3.md

 * [A313730](http://oeis.org/A313730) ([L15 program](313/A313730.asm)): Coordination sequence Gal.6.234.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313738](http://oeis.org/A313738) ([L21 program](313/A313738.asm)): Coordination sequence Gal.6.158.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313739](http://oeis.org/A313739) ([L38 program](313/A313739.asm)): Coordination sequence Gal.6.159.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313745](http://oeis.org/A313745) ([L53 program](313/A313745.asm)): Coordination sequence Gal.6.199.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313746](http://oeis.org/A313746) ([L15 program](313/A313746.asm)): Coordination sequence Gal.5.113.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313752](http://oeis.org/A313752) ([L37 program](313/A313752.asm)): Coordination sequence Gal.5.300.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313753](http://oeis.org/A313753) ([L37 program](313/A313753.asm)): Coordination sequence Gal.6.253.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313754](http://oeis.org/A313754) ([L37 program](313/A313754.asm)): Coordination sequence Gal.4.142.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313772](http://oeis.org/A313772) ([L32 program](313/A313772.asm)): Coordination sequence Gal.6.328.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313773](http://oeis.org/A313773) ([L24 program](313/A313773.asm)): Coordination sequence Gal.5.131.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313779](http://oeis.org/A313779) ([L27 program](313/A313779.asm)): Coordination sequence Gal.6.328.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313780](http://oeis.org/A313780) ([L06 program](313/A313780.asm)): Coordination sequence Gal.3.23.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313781](http://oeis.org/A313781) ([L24 program](313/A313781.asm)): Coordination sequence Gal.6.617.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313782](http://oeis.org/A313782) ([L16 program](313/A313782.asm)): Coordination sequence Gal.5.289.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.